 That bedrock principle has been strengthened over time.
-In an 1872 property dispute that is often cited as the forerunner to the religious liberty doctrine,242 Watson v.
-Jones, the Court held as a matter of federal common law that federal courts should not question religious groups' determinations on matters of "discipline ... faith, or ecclesiastical rule, custom, or law."243 Religious groups' determinations on those matters were final and binding on secular courts.
+In an 1872 property dispute that is often cited as the forerunner to the religious liberty doctrine, Watson v.
+Jones, the Court held as a matter of federal common law that federal courts should not question religious groups' determinations on matters of "discipline... faith, or ecclesiastical rule, custom, or law."
+Religious groups' determinations on those matters were final and binding on secular courts.
 By the middle of the twentieth century, the Court recognized religious autonomy as a constitutional right, applicable against both federal and state governments.
-Religious groups have constitutional "power to decide for themselves, free from state [and federal] interference, matters of church government as well as those of faith and doctrine."245
+Religious groups have constitutional "power to decide for themselves, free from state [and federal] interference, matters of church government as well as those of faith and doctrine."

 This autonomy prevents a variety of government actions.
 Governments may not second-guess religious groups' rules of internal governance, decide who should be admitted as a member of religious groups, or question the hiring and firing of employees who perform important religious functions.
-The religious autonomy doctrine also prohibits governments from deciding whether a reli-
+The religious autonomy doctrine also prohibits governments from deciding whether a relidecision turns on religious doctrine, whereas the ministerial exception is not so constrained.
+Id. at 657; Hosanna-Tabor, 565 U.S. at 187.

-243 Watson, 80 U.S. (13 Wall.) at 727.